eead-csic-compbio/kmeleon/README.md

 * Position: the current position within the target.
 * sample1...sampleN: the kmers_count (number of different kmers found) in the current position for each sample

-An example of the output when joining intervals data:
+An example of the output when joining intervals (-w option) data:

 ```
 @Target Start   END	sample1	sample2	...	sampleN